FabricMC/fabric-docs/contributing.md

 ### Code Groups {#code-groups}

-[Code groups](https://vitepress.dev/guide/markdown#code-groups) are very similar to tabs, but they can be used if the tab only contains a code block:
+[Code groups](https://vitepress.dev/guide/markdown#code-groups) are very similar to tabs, but they should be used when the tabs only contain a code block:

 :::: tabs